yurigitsu/ace-serializer/README.md

 ## Code of Conduct

-Everyone interacting in the AceXXXXX project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yurigitsu/ace-XXXXX/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the AceSerializer project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/yourusername/ace-serializer/blob/main/CODE_OF_CONDUCT.md).